cjdrake/pyeda/doc/source/boolalg.rst

 and you're done, right?

 As it turns out,
-the algebra you are familiar with just scratches the surface.
+the high school algebra you are familiar with just scratches the surface.
 There are many algebras with equally many theoretical and practical uses.
 An algebra is the combination of two things:

 1. a collection of mathematical objects, and
 2. a collection of rules to manipulate those objects

-For example, in your familiar algebra, you have numbers such as :math:`\{1, 3, 5, \frac{1}{2}, .337\}`, and operators such as :math:`\{+, -, \cdot, \div\}`.
+For example, in high school algebra, you have numbers such as :math:`\{1, 3, 5, \frac{1}{2}, .337\}`, and operators such as :math:`\{+, -, \cdot, \div\}`.
 The numbers are the mathematical objects,